The Rose and Crown

 Seventy years later . . .

 On 27 August 1946 BBC television broadcast an original short play for television, The Rose and Crown by J B Priestley.
 Only a few thousand people, all in London, owned a television set and those who tuned in that night would have been very familiar with the setting of the drama.
 The Rose and Crown was a typical London pub and those who drank there - the local plumber, a young married couple, the alcoholic pensioner and the cheerful chappie - were recognisable characters.
 So too were their concerns - barely a year after the end of the Second World War, Britain was a miserable, grey country with shortages and rationing a fact of life for everyone.
+Less recognisable, perhaps, was The Stranger, who enters their lives and makes an unusual and unwelcome request.

 (see Priestley's entry on Wikipedia)